kubermatic/docs/content/kubermatic/master/installation/add_seed_cluster_ee/_index.en.md

 #### Cluster Backups

-Kubermatic performs regular backups of user cluster by snapshotting the etcd of each cluster.
+KKP performs regular backups of user cluster by snapshotting the etcd of each cluster.
 By default these backups are stored locally inside the cluster, but they can be reconfigured to work with any S3-compatible storage.
 The in-cluster storage is provided by [Minio](https://min.io/) and the accompanying `minio` Helm chart.